Karthik0803/msml602-project/README.md

 PROCESSING AND CLEANING STEPS

 Handling Missing Values:
-We will check for any missing values in critical columns such as userId, movieId, and rating to ensure our dataset is complete and does not cause errors during analysis.
+We will check for missing values in critical columns such as userId, movieId, and rating to ensure our dataset is complete and does not cause errors during analysis.

 Removing Duplicates:
-We will ensure that no duplicate entries exist by identifying and removing any repeated rows in the dataset.
+We will ensure no duplicate entries exist by identifying and removing repeated rows in the dataset.
 Each user-movie interaction should be unique for accurate recommendations.

 Data Type Conversion:
-We will convert the timestamp column into a readable datetime format and ensure that userId, movieId, and rating are in the correct data types (integer for userId and movieId, and float for rating).
+We will convert the timestamp column into a readable DateTime format and ensure that userId, movieId, and rating are in the correct data types (integer for userId and movieId, and float for rating).

 Handling Ratings Outliers:
 We will validate that all ratings fall within the expected range (e.g., between 1 and 5).
 Any outliers or erroneous ratings will be removed or corrected.